OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 - Add a **FileConverter** node (**Community Nodes** > **OpenMS** > **File Handling**) and connect the output of the FeatureLinkerUnlabeledQT to the incoming port.
 - Open the Configure dialog of the **FileConverter** node and select the tab **OutputTypes**.
 In the drop down list for FileConverter.1.out select **featureXML**.
 - Add an **AccurateMassSearch** node (**Community Nodes** > **OpenMS** > **Utilities**) and connect the output of the **FileConverter** node to the first port of the **AccurateMassSearch** node.
-- Add four **Input File** nodes and configure them with the following [files](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Metabolomics/databases/):
+- Add four **File Importer** nodes and configure them with the following [files](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Metabolomics/databases/):
   - {path}`Example_Data,Metabolomics,databases,PositiveAdducts.tsv`
     This file specifies the list of adducts that are considered in the positive mode.
 Each line contains the formula and charge of an adduct separated by a semicolon (e.g. M+H;1+).
 The mass of the adduct is calculated automatically.
   - {path}`Example_Data,Metabolomics,databases,NegativeAdducts.tsv`